Save the Date for our Annual NAAF Patient Conference - Reaching New Summits Together - June 30 - July 2, 2023 in Denver, Colorado!

 The Alopecia Areata School Guide provides lesson plans, classroom strategies, tips for parents and teachers, facts about bullying, ideas for awareness projects, recommended readings, and so much more.

-A unique 9 minute video entitled “Why My Hair Falls Out” is designed for viewing by families and classrooms and presets children with alopecia areata as just like their classmates.
+A unique 9-minute video,”Why My Hair Falls Out,” explains how children with alopecia areata are just like their classmates.
 Kids with alopecia areata discuss their experiences and esteemed researcher Dr. David Norris provides an easy-to- understand explanation of why this autoimmune skin disease causes the hair to fall out.

 We understand that schools have dress codes.
-We also believe children with alopecia areata should be allowed to wear caps, hats, wigs, scarves and other coverings which may not normally be allowed on campus or in the classroom.
-NAAF has come to the defense of children across the country whose school dress codes did not make these allowances and, in some extreme cases, sent the students home.
+We also believe that schools show allow children with alopecia areata to cover their heads.
+This includes allowing them to wear caps, hats, wigs, scarves and other coverings, regardless of dress code.
+NAAF has come to the defense of children across the country where school dress codes did not make these allowances and, in some extreme cases, sent the students home.

 We encourage parents and educators to contact NAAF to help make every school a safe place for students with alopecia areata – and safe for students with any form of autoimmune disease or skin disease or hair loss or emotional pain or perceivable difference.